vishnu-1717/REVTest/SYSTEM-ARCHITECTURE.md

 ## Summary

-PayMaestro is a **multi-tenant appointment-to-commission tracking system** that:
+revphlo is a **multi-tenant appointment-to-commission tracking system** that:

 1. **Tracks** appointments from booking to close with PCN management
 2. **Matches** payments to appointments intelligently (even for off-call closes)